ClanCats/Container/docs/05__Usage/03_Implementations/10_Dynamic.md

-# Dynamic / Basic Container
+# Dynamic / Basic Container Implementation

 Just create an instance of the base container and you are good to go.